58 Sights in Parma, Italy (with Map and Images)

 The Baptistery of Parma is a religious edifice in Parma, northern Italy.
 Architecturally, the baptistery of Parma Cathedral marks a transition between the Romanesque and Gothic styles, and it is considered to be among the most important Medieval monuments in Europe.

-The church of San Pietro Apostolo is a place of Catholic worship with neoclassical forms, located on the street of Roncopascolo 27 in Roncopascolo, hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Nuova Periferia.
+The church of San Pietro Apostolo is a place of Catholic worship with neoclassical forms, located on the street church of Roncopascolo 27 in Roncopascolo, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Parma new suburbs.

 Wikipedia: Chiesa di San Pietro Apostolo (Parma, Roncopascolo) (IT)

-The church of the Nativity of Mary Virgin is a Catholic place of worship with Neoromanic forms, located in Strada Moletolo 198 in Baganzolino, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Parma new suburbs.
+The Church of the Nativity of the Virgin Mary is a Catholic place of worship with neo-Romanesque forms, located in Strada Moletolo 198 in Baganzolino, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Nuova Periferia.

 Wikipedia: Chiesa della Natività di Maria Vergine (Parma) (IT)